The Work Health and Safety (WHS) Act 2020 was passed by the Parliament of WA and assented to by the Governor in November 2020.

 Information can be found on past exam papers below.

-A copy of the relevant legislation can be ordered, downloaded or viewed online at the State Law Publisher.
+A copy of the relevant legislation can be ordered, downloaded or viewed online at the Western Australian Legislation.

 For information regarding applications fees refer to the Schedule of fees and charges.
 The fee payable covers the 5 year period of the card.